 The root of the problem is more commonly caused by fitting the battery to the car back-ways (see below).

 2 Battery fitted back-ways

 A car battery comes in many different dimensions.
-For a car battery to fit your car it obviously needs to be the correct height, width and length.
-But where the poles are positioned on the battery are important too.
+For a car battery to fit your car, it obviously needs to be the correct height, width, and length.
+But where the poles are positioned on the battery is important too.

-For this reason car batteries are coded, this identify the dimensions and the location of and polarity of the the battery posts.
-When buying a new battery the parts store can access all this information from by simply knowing your make and model.
+For this reason, car batteries are coded, which identifies the dimensions and the location of and polarity of the battery posts.
+When buying a new battery, the parts store can access all this information by simply knowing your make and model.

-Here’s a few tips to help avoid this situation developing.
+Here are a few tips to help avoid this situation from developing.

 - It’s always a great idea to take a pic on your phone before dismantling the old battery, just as a reference for later.

 - Check your battery codes, or measure the batteries and note the location and polarity of the posts.

 - If you’re struggling to get the cable to reach across, then stop and check your battery post identification, you may be fitting the posts back-ways